Conference

 • Whatever your requirements may be, please email mhn@nhsconfed.org in advance of the event to tell us how we can support you to take part on the day.

-• We have a number of partnership, sponsorship and exhibition opportunities available for the Mental Health Network Annual Conference and Exhibition 2025.
-To find about how you can still get involved at this exciting event, please email ross.edwards@nhsconfed.org.
+• We may still have partnership, sponsorship and exhibition opportunities available for the Mental Health Network Annual Conference and Exhibition 2025.
+To find out if you can still get involved at this exciting event, please email ross.edwards@nhsconfed.org.